Apache PLC4X™ (Incubating): Universal Protocol Adapter for Industrial IoT

 As everyone is talking about IoT, virtualization, BigData, FastData and machine-learning, the manufacturing industry has seemed to been stuck in a closed-source proprietary world.

-Relying on Programmable Logic Controllers (PLCs) communicating in large set of incompatible protocols has made it difficult to create applications that integrate these systems with the new world.
+Unfortunately the industry’s Programmable Logic Controllers (PLCs) communicate with a large number of usually incompatible protocols.
+This has made it difficult to create applications that integrate these systems with the new world.

 At first we will be concentrating on providing adapters for the most widely used protocol such as: